JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To define if the ships can shoot throught the shield on hard difficulty, set "CanShootThroughtShieldOnHardDifficulty = 0".
 The default value is 0.
 It is 1 for the mission 50 (Death Star Phase 2).

 To define which crafts are targetable with the O key, set "KEY_O_TargetCraftFGs = values".
 Values are comma separated fg indices.
 If the KEY_O_TargetCraftFGs setting is empty then default behavior is used.
+To switch between nearest target and cycle targets, set the TargetCraftKeyMethod setting.
+This setting is in the global settings file and in the per-mission config file.
+When the per-mission value is -1 the global value is used.
+To define how filter the target crafts, set the TargetCraftKeySelectOnlyNotInspected setting.
+This setting is in the global settings file and in the per-mission config file.
+When the per-mission value is -1 the global value is used.

 See "mission.txt".